William Crozier (Irish artist): Life and works

 Based in London throughout the 1960s and 1970s, Crozier exhibited his works in London, Glasgow, Dublin and all over Europe.
 As many artists of the 1960s did, Crozier combined painting with teaching, first at Bath Academy of Art, (with Howard Hodgkin, Gillian Ayres and Terry Frost), then at the Central School of Art and Design (with William Turnbull and Cecil Collins), at the Studio School in New York and finally at Winchester School of Art where he led a strong centre for painting based on the European tradition.
-From the 1980s, Crozier's painting blossomed with a new freedom and confidence, the result of his giving up teaching and the stimulus provided by his studios in West Cork in Ireland, and in Hampshire in England.
-His abstract landscapes and still life painting used sumptuous colour to convey an emotional intensity.
+From the 1980s, Crozier's painting blossomed with new freedom and confidence, the result of his giving up teaching and the stimulus provided by his studios in West Cork in Ireland, and in Hampshire in England.
+His abstract landscapes and still life paintings used sumptuous colour to convey an emotional intensity.
 To the end of his life, he was endlessly concerned with the challenge of creating a new language in figurative painting.

-William Crozier represented the UK and Ireland overseas, and was awarded the Premio Lissone in Milan in 1958 and the Oireachtas Gold medal for Painting in Dublin in 1994.
+William Crozier represented the UK and Ireland overseas and was awarded the Premio Lissone in Milan in 1958 and the Oireachtas Gold medal for Painting in Dublin in 1994.
 In 1991 the Crawford Art Gallery Cork and the Royal Hibernian Academy curated a retrospective of his work.
 He was elected to Aosdana in 1992 and was elected an honorary member of the Royal Hibernian Academy.
 In 2005 Crozier celebrated his 75th birthday with a major exhibition in Cork to celebrate the European Capital of Culture.
 Here Crozier exhibited a selection of his drawing work, providing the first opportunity to see that the master of colour was also an inventive artist in black and white.
-He celebrated his 80th year with a large exhibition of his current work at the Flowers Galleries, while a concurrent exhibition of his painting of the 1950s and 60s at the Pyms Gallery, also in London, triggered a reappraisal of his early painting.
+He celebrated his 80th year with a large exhibition of his current work at the Flowers Galleries, while a concurrent exhibition of his paintings of the 1950s and 60s at the Pyms Gallery, also in London, triggered a reappraisal of his early paintings.
 Acquisitions of his work by the Tate Gallery and the National Gallery of Ireland quickly followed.

 He died peacefully aged 81 at home on 12 July 2011.
 His funeral service was held in Wickham on 19 July 2011 and in his beloved West Cork on 19 August 2011.
 He left €184,870 in his will.